nemac/climate-by-location/README.md

       the specified range is allowed, the axis is adjusted and true is returned;
       if the specified range is not allowed, the axis is unchanged and false is returned.

+   5. `resize` is a function that will cause the graph to resize itself to fit the <div> that contains it; you can call this function to adjust the size of the graph if the <div> changes size after the graph has been displayed.
+      `resize` takes no arguments; just call it like `cwg.resize()` and the graph will adjust to fit its container.

 ### `climate_widget.variables(FREQUENCY)`